-- Promote effective multi agency working to safeguard children and promote their welfare - Share and co-own the vision for how to achieve improved outcomes for vulnerable children - Ensure that services are commissioned in a co-ordinated way; through liaison with other key partnerships and Boards - Promote co-operation and integration between universal services such as schools, primary and secondary health care, adult services, early years
+- Promote effective multi agency working to safeguard children and promote their welfare - Share and co-own the vision for how to achieve improved outcomes for vulnerable children - Ensure that services are commissioned in a co-ordinated way; through liaison with other key partnerships and Boards - Promote co-operation and integration between universal services such as schools, primary and secondary health care, adult services, early years settings, youth services and colleges, voluntary and community and specialist support services

-- settings, youth services and colleges, voluntary and community and specialist support services - Oversee core safeguarding functions of the partnership arrangement - Scrutinise the quarterly reports on learning activity presented to them by the 'engine room' - Provide further challenge where necessary when seeking assurance, evidencing impact and improvement - Liaise with other key local partnerships and boards; feeding back any relevant information to the 'engine room' - Propose any relevant lines of enquiry for learning activity - Ensure all statutory function and requirements are met. - · Approve the appointment of reviewers for local case reviews; and - Publish a threshold statement in liaison with the Hartlepool & Stockton-on-Tees Children's Hub Management Board which sets out the local criteria for action required to safeguard and promote a child's welfare in a way that is transparent, accessible and easily understood
+- Oversee core safeguarding functions of the partnership arrangement - Scrutinise the quarterly reports on learning activity presented to them by the 'engine room' - Provide further challenge where necessary when seeking assurance, evidencing impact and improvement - Liaise with other key local partnerships and boards; feeding back any relevant information to the 'engine room' - Propose any relevant lines of enquiry for learning activity - Ensure all statutory function and requirements are met. - Approve the appointment of reviewers for local case reviews; and - Publish a threshold statement in liaison with the Hartlepool & Stockton-on-Tees Children's Hub Management Board which sets out the local criteria for action required to safeguard and promote a child's welfare in a way that is transparent, accessible and easily understood

-The Executive Partnership meetings will be chaired by an independent chair to provide independent scrutiny and challenge and to ensure that the new arrangements are effective and embedded.
-This will be reviewed after the first year of the new arrangements.
+The Executive Partnership meetings will be chaired by an independent chair to provide independent scrutiny and challenge and to ensure that the arrangements are effective and embedded.